 Clarissa has lived in Tennant Creek since 1988 and is of Wannyi descent.
 She has worked at Anyinginyi Health Aboriginal Corporation since June 2004 and has a 20 year history in Aboriginal Affairs in the Barkly Region predominately in securing funds for needed project in the areas of housing, health and management.
 Clarissa has worked on Commonwealth and State level projects and supports local bodies in bettering the Barkly.

-Marie is a Jingili/Mudburra woman and was born in Alice Springs but spent most of her growing up years in Darwin.
-Marie has been in management positions for many years, in both community based and government environments.
-Marie worked for many years in the Department of Justice in Victoria in areas that provided great opportunities to promote and support equitable access to programs and services aimed to enhance the physical and mental health and wellbeing, education and rehabilitation of Aboriginal people.
-Marie continues to advocate for Aboriginal people, finding her place in Tennant Creek where she can focus on good health, wellbeing, capacity building and empowerment of Aboriginal clients and staff in her position as Section Manager of the Piliyintinji-ki Stronger Families Section.
-It is important to her as leading the ‘cultural hub’ of the organisation to be responsive, to continue to advocate and educate, and to promote two-way avenues for resilience, self-care and healing.
-Marie will complete her Master of Public Health in 2016 with a view to better inform and work to addressing the social determinants that impact on health and wellbeing of Aboriginal people such as housing, education and employment.
+Marie is a Jingili/Mudburra woman.
+Marie was born in Alice Springs but spent most of her growing up years in Darwin.
+Marie has been in management positions for many years, in both community based and government environments, working for many years in the Department of Justice in Victoria in areas that provided great opportunity to promote and support equitable access to programs and services aimed to enhance the physical and mental health and wellbeing, education and rehabilitation of Aboriginal people.
+Marie continues to advocate for Aboriginal people, finding her place in Tennant Creek firstly as the Section Manager of Piliyintinji-ki Stronger Families (the cultural hub of the organisation) and now as the Manager of the Health Services Section.
+The focus for Marie is particularly around good health, wellbeing, capacity building and empowerment of Aboriginal clients and staff and it is important to her to be responsive; to work within the cultural framework of the organisation; to educate and promote avenues for two-way learning; to support and actively encourage self-care, healing and opportunities for better lifestyle choices for the community she services.
+Marie will complete her Master in Public Health in 2018 with a view to better inform and work to finding ways to address the social determinants that impact on health and wellbeing of Aboriginal people such as housing, education and employment.